Estimating Dimensionality of Neural Representations from Finite Samples: Definitions and Problem setup

 \subsection{Sample matrix and naive estimator}

 The sample activation matrix $\Phi\in\mathbb{R}^{P\times Q}$ is a random submatrix of $\Phi^{(\infty)}$, obtained by selecting the $P$ rows and $Q$ columns of $\Phi^{(\infty)}$ independently and uniformly at random, and then collecting the entries at the intersections of the selected rows and columns.
 In most neuroscience experiments, one can only observe a subset of neurons in a given brain region, which corresponds to the column sampling.
 In both neuroscience and ML experiments, one can only present a subset of stimuli (e.g., it is impossible to present all possible natural images), which corresponds to the row sampling.
-In terms of the generative process defined in Eqn. \ref{eq:generative}, the sampling of the submatrix is equivalent to sampling $P$ stimuli $\{x_i\}_{i=1}^{P}$ and $Q$ neuronal parameters $\{w_\alpha\}_{\alpha=1}^{Q}$.
+In terms of the generative process defined in Eqn. \ref{eq:generative}, the sampling of the submatrix is equivalent to independently drawing $P$ stimuli $\{x_i\}_{i=1}^{P}$ and $Q$ neuronal parameters $\{w_\alpha\}_{\alpha=1}^{Q}$ from some distributions $\rho_\mathcal{X}$ and $\rho_\mathcal{W}$, respectively, i.e. $x_i\sim\rho_\mathcal{X}$, and $w_\alpha\sim\rho_\mathcal{W}$.

-Currently, in the literature, the PR is commonly estimated by simply substituting $\Phi^{(\infty)}$ with $\Phi$ in Eqn. \ref{eq:full_gamma}:
+In the literature, the PR is commonly estimated by simply substituting $\Phi^{(\infty)}$ with $\Phi$ in Eqn. \ref{eq:full_gamma}: